Weightlifting Shoes for Flat Feet

 Upper

 The outsole is the part of a shoe that comes into contact with the ground.
-On lifting shoes, these are almost always made of hard rubber, perhaps with a plastic heel lift cup in back.
+On lifting shoes, these are almost always made of hard rubber, perhaps with a plastic heel lift cup in the back.
 Everything above the outsole is called the upper of the shoe.

 Materials and design of the uppers are important factors in the effectiveness of any lifting shoe.
 The material determines breathability, flexibility, stain fighting properties, and even how durable the shoe is.
 The design of an upper is important because it impacts stability.
-If you look at a dress shoe, something not made for the gym, it will not have the side panels and lace closures, or the padded tongue, that you almost always see on a sneaker.

 Weight

-Weightlifting shoes don't have to be heavy to help you lift heavy weight.
+Weightlifting shoes don't have to be heavy to help you lift heavyweight.
 In fact, shoes made from heavier materials can cause leg fatigue and make you want to finish your routine early.
 Heavier materials, also, will not be as breathable and can cause moisture problems inside the shoe.

-In picking and studying shoes for our reviews, we looked for those that are lightweight enough to allow you movement.
+In picking and studying shoes for our guide, we looked for those that are lightweight enough to allow you movement.
 Lifting shoes are not as light as running shoes, but wearing them should not feel like you are in a pair of combat boots, either.

 Frequently Asked Questions